Nihal182/Nihal182/README.md

 - Working at SingleTech;

-- Currently studying Systems Analysis and Development || Security System ;
+- Currently studying Systems Analysis and Development;

+- Studying Security Systems too;

-- Also studying Game Designer;
+- Playing as Game Designer sometimes;

 - Trying Hard at CTFs on TryHackMe;